The Planning Office provides access to a range of information and documents relating to planning in the University of Dundee.

 Internal Resource Allocation

 The University receives two streams of income for which the internal method of allocation is managed by the Planning Office.
-The method of allocation was agreed by the four Colleges with the Finance Office.
+The method of allocation was agreed by the nine schools with the Finance Office.
 The two streams of income are the Scottish Funding Council (SFC) grants and Tuition Fees income.

-The SFC grants allocated to schools and colleges are those announced in the General Fund and Horizon Fund grant letters.
+The SFC grants allocated to schools are those announced in the General Fund and Horizon Fund grant letters.
 The two biggest grants are the Main Teaching Grant and the Research Excellence Grant.